creek-service/.github/SECURITY.md

 ## Supported Versions

-Security vunerabilities will be 'fixed forward', i.e. the vunerability will be patched in a new release.
+Security vulnerabilities will be 'fixed forward', i.e. the vulnerability will be patched in a new release.
 If you require a specific version to be patched, please get in touch by creating a [Creek-wide support discussion](https://github.com/orgs/creek-service/discussions/new?category=support)

 ## Reporting a Vulnerability